 We will be completely transparent about all matters regarding your case––including payment.
 If you ever have any questions about your situation or our contingency-fee arrangement, feel free to give your Duval County workers’ compensation lawyer a call.

 Does My Employer Have Workers’ Compensation Coverage?

-Florida Statutes §440.02(16)(a) defines an employer as “every person carrying on any employment.”
+Florida Statutes § 440.02(16)(a) defines an employer as “every person carrying on any employment.”
 This includes government agencies and municipalities, public and private companies, and employment agencies.
-While the statutes do make some exceptions, virtually all companies with four or more full- or part-time employees must provide workers’ compensation coverage for their workers.
+While the statutes do make some exceptions, virtually all companies with four or more employees must provide workers’ compensation coverage for their workers.

 Unfortunately, some companies allow their policies to lapse or fail to pay their premiums.
 Although the law may require that your company carry this insurance, that does not always ensure that you have coverage.